Monica Rambeau: Origin

 Monica Rambeau was born in New Orleans, Louisiana to Frank and Maria Rambeau.
-She was a lieutenant in the New Orleans harbor patrol, where she operated as a cargo ship captain.
-While trying to stop a dangerous weapon, Rambeau was exposed to extra-dimensional energy and became capable of converting her body to energy.
+She was a lieutenant in the New Orleans harbor patrol.
+While trying to help a friend of her late grandfather in stopping a dangerous weapon, Rambeau was exposed to extra-dimensional energy and became capable of converting her body to energy.
 After this event, the media dubbed her "Captain Marvel."
 Following a close call where her excess energy nearly made her a danger to others before that power was drained off by Iron Man and Spider-Man, she decided to use her powers to fight crime under that name.
 She was told by Ben Grimm that the name had originally been used by the late Kree hero Mar-Vell, but Grimm assured her that "[Marvel] wouldn't mind.
 I probably ain't the only 'Thing' in the world either."

 Joining the Avengers

 Rambeau sought out the Avengers for help in mastering her new powers and became a member-in-training, soon aiding them against Egghead.
-Befriended and mentored by Avengers veterans Captain America and the Wasp, Captain Marvel soon graduated to full membership after the battle against Plantman.
+Befriended and mentored by Avengers veterans Captain America and Wasp, Captain Marvel soon graduated to full membership after a battle against Plantman.
 She became their first African-American heroine.

-She assisted Doctor Strange and the Scarlet Witch in battling Dracula.

 Two of Rambeau's enemies are super-powered psychiatrist Moonstone (Karla Sofen), and Moonstone's powerful pawn Blackout (Marcus Daniels), who wields the Darkforce.
 Captain Marvel first encountered them when the Avengers opposed the duo's escape from incarceration in Project Pegasus.
 After that, Rambeau temporarily lost her ability to transform back to human form during a battle against Dr. Eric Paulson, in which she fought alongside Spider-Man and Starfox.
 She was with the team when the Beyonder abducted them and other Earth superheroes for the first Secret Wars saga.

-Moonstone and Blackout returned as members of Helmut Zemo's Masters of Evil, participating in an occupation of Avengers Mansion and trapping Rambeau in the Darkforce dimension.
+Moonstone and Blackout returned as members of Helmut Zemo's Masters of Evil, participating in an occupation of Avengers Mansion and trapping Rambeau in the Darkforce Dimension.
 With help from Cloak, Rambeau was able to escape in time to help retake the Mansion.
-During the battle, Moonstone became temporarily paralyzed and Blackout died.
+During the battle, Moonstone became temporarily paralyzed and Blackout dies.
 Another of Rambeau's major early foes was the murderous interstellar pirate Nebula, who shanghaied Rambeau into space for an extended period before she reunited with the Avengers.

-Captain Marvel also took part in battles against the Beyonder, a confused Jean Grey, Kang the Conqueror, Attuma, and Grandmaster.